safira1003/suitmedia-frontend-safira-isma-aulia/README.md

 ## Project Overview

-This project is built using React, a popular JavaScript library for building user interfaces.
+This project is built using React.
 It utilizes various libraries and tools, including Axios for making HTTP requests, React Router for handling navigation, and FontAwesome for incorporating icons.

 ## Getting Started